bikepartydavis/bikepartydavis.github.io/README.md

 ## **Upcoming rides:**

+**September 25th, 2020**

+Fall is here, the air is clear, and it's time we bring out the safest and best Davis way to have fun, it's time we BIKE PARTY!

+Usual rules apply:

+-We ride at 7:30.<br>
+-We ride from Central Park (aka Farmer's Market Plaza). <br>

+What to bring:

+-An operable bike.<br>
+-A mask. <br>
+-A good attitude.<br>
+-Bike Lights. <br>
+-Creative costumes.<br>
+-Decorated bikes.<br>

+Bring and wear a mask, we will ride safely as a group, practicing safe social distancing over an 8-mile, hour long bike ride.

 **August 28th, 2020**

 Tenatively planned, possible cancellation due to poor air quiality.
 To be updated on Wednesday, August 26th.